StSchnell/Data-Center-Automation/README.md

 ### File Classes

-VMware Aria Automation offers a file, file reader and file writer class, to operate with and handle the access to text files, in the context of the JavaScript runtime environment.
+VMware Aria Automation offers a file, file reader and file writer class, to operate with and handle the access to text files.
 To use these methods outside of Aria Automation, a [library is available here to emulate the file classes](https://github.com/StSchnell/Data-Center-Automation/blob/main/file.class.js).

 To use this library in your code it is necessary to add `load("file.class.js");` at the beginning of the program.
 After that, all functions can be used seamlessly.